Video has always been a highly engaging part of the Facebook experience.

-- How Facebook video format evolved over time across all page sizes - we reveal what type of video format generates higher engagement on Facebook.
+- How Facebook video format evolved over time - we reveal what type of video format is used more frequently on Facebook.

-- How often brands are posting videos on Facebook - we discover what size of pages publish more videos on Facebook and which page category is more active.
+- How often are brands posting videos on Facebook - we discover how often are videos posted and what size of pages publish more videos on Facebook.

-- The use of live videos compared with the pre-recorded ones - this section reveals what type of businesses are more eager to go live on Facebook and what's the ideal live video length for better engagement.
+- The use of live videos compared with the pre-recorded ones - this section reveals what type of videos do brands prefer and the differences in results their strategy achieves.

-- Number of words for video descriptions and the impact on engagement - we discover the ideal video description length on Facebook.
+- The impact of video descriptions on engagement - we discover the ideal video description length on Facebook.

 Here's a sweet taste of what's in this report:

 - Brands started using more videos from year to year to promote their business.

 Video marketing appears steadily on the rise, constantly increasing since 2014, and making up for over 15% of all Facebook content in 2020.

 - The optimal video length for better engagement across all pages sizes is between 2 and 5 minutes for uploaded videos.

 Engaging people's attention for an extended period of time can present difficulties, especially for bigger brand pages, but a video post of about 2 to 5 minutes stimulates the intent and repeated viewership from the audience.